Delete Grindr. Join Book Club.

 Garrett, a 25-year-old designer who’s a member of another gay book club, thinks that the book-club environment has all the trappings for seduction: “It’s very late at night when we have these meetings,” he says, “and you’re in a room with these high-powered 20- and 30-something-year-olds.
 We’re in these offices with their incredible views.
 It’s easy to get swept up.”
 What’s sex if not a little bit of escapism or voyeurism — or both?

 The tension inherent in book-club discussion can be its own aphrodisiac, too.
 Garrett notes that were it not for book club, he wouldn’t have become interested in someone who actually held opinions completely contrary to his own.
 “I don’t ordinarily entertain the idea of opposites attracting, but he had such divergent opinions that I couldn’t help thinking, ‘How could this same story lead to such different feelings in him?’”
 Garrett says.
 “Things he hated, I loved.
 It drove me to talk to him afterward, and then that evolved into something else.”
 It’s a hoary fictional trope that love springs from hate — Elizabeth and Darcy, Han Solo and Princess Leia, Sam and Diane — but a cliché only describes a repeating pattern.
-To despise someone is to care enough to expend energy on them, after all.
+To despise someone, after all, is to care enough to expend energy on them.
 A fiery gay-book-club conversation, then, can act as emotional fluffer, pitting its members against each other and priming them for ecstatic, headboard-rattling makeup sex.

-Disagreement can actually be a welcome upside because, just by nature of how these clubs are formed (friends who invite friends who invite friends), their members tend to be very much alike.
+Disagreement between members can actually be a welcome upside because, just by nature of how these clubs are formed (friends who invite friends who invite friends), their members tend to be very much alike.
 “There’s a certain curriculum that you need to have read to be participating in a book club,” says Erik.
 “So at least in ours, everyone’s read Call Me By Your Name or The Rules Do Not Apply.
 And if you haven’t, it’s fine, but a little unlikely.
 The club can serve as intellectual vetting.”
 By that measure, book clubs succeed where dating apps and bars fail — sifting out people who can hang with your friends, roll with your intellectual curiosities, and (quite likely) share your tax bracket.
 “When I think of the cost of book club, there are a good amount of people in my life who probably wouldn’t be able to participate,” says Garrett, “because you need a space to entertain and then the money to buy drinks afterward because of course we’re all going out.”

 If the whole thing sounds elitist, well, it is.
 If you’re not into the idea of overeducated people who have expendable income and time to grouse about made-up stories, I wouldn’t suggest my book club.
 But dating’s elitist, as much as we use palatable euphemisms like “common interests” and “compatibility.”
 For certain gay men who want to commune with others like themselves — literary, critical-thinking, bitchily articulate — it’s an incredibly efficient screening service.